-The purpose of a Chapter 7 bankruptcy is to give you a fresh start by wiping out most or all of your unsecured debt, such as credit card payments and medical bills.
+Filing a Chapter 7 bankruptcy in Oklahoma gives you a fresh start by wiping out most or all of your unsecured debt, such as credit card payments and medical bills.
 Contrary to common misunderstanding, you may be allowed to keep all of your possessions.

 Chapter 7 bankruptcy is liquidation.
 That means that a bankruptcy trustee will sell (liquidate) certain property that you own at the time you file.
 The trustee uses the proceeds of the sale to pay creditors.
 In most cases, you will not have any assets that the trustee can sell because of exemption laws that may allow you to keep necessities.

 An important part of the bankruptcy process, exemption laws are a set of federal and state laws that determine what property you can keep and what the trustee can sell.
 The property that the trustee may sell is known as "non-exempt" property.
 Property that is given an exemption can't be sold to satisfy your debts.
-If all of your property is "exempt", the trustee will not sell any of your property.
+If all of your property is "exempt", up to a specified amount, the trustee will not sell any of your property.

 What to Expect